Last Updated on June 26, 2025 by George Pavlopoulos

 There are thousands of WordPress plugins, which is why WordPress is so functional and beautiful.
 What are the plugins?
 These are actually smaller pieces of software that you can add to your blog and extend functionality and/or add new features.

-All that said, as a beginner, you should stick to the free versions.
-If at some point you think that you need the upgrade, you can consider it.
-The cost of paid plugins varies: they start from 20-30 €/$, and they go up to several hundred euros/dollars.
+All that said, as a beginner, it’s best to stick to the free versions.
+If you ever think you need an upgrade, you can consider it.
+The cost of paid plugins varies; they start at 20-30 €/$ and can go up to several hundred euros/dollars.
 Therefore, start with the free versions and, after several months, consider their pro versions.
 From my experience, you might never need them.

 Bonus: The best (free and paid) blogging tools for beginners.